 Partners in France, Belgium, Germany, Italy, and Greece develop tools and methods for mediators who promote intercultural dialogue and the integration of migrants and refugees.
 They also organize international residences, bringing together musicians and audiences with a migration background, gathering information on intangible and musical heritage, and offering a mentoring cycle on instruments and musical skills.

-Music can stimulate the acceptance of maginalised cultural groups in urban areas in Europe and the tools can be used to promote multilingualism.
-The project offers cultural operators a space to share creative common ground, aimed at enhancing marginalised cultures, and more particularly those of migrants and refugees.
-The main objective of this space is to strengthen intercultural dialogue, mutual understanding and respect for other cultures in order to contribute to the social integration of migrants and refugees.
+Music can stimulate the acceptance of marginalised cultural groups in urban areas in Europe and the tools can be used to promote multilingualism.
+The project offers cultural operators a space to share creative common ground, aimed at enhancing marginalised cultures, more particularly those of migrants and refugees.
+The main objective of this space is to strengthen intercultural dialogue, mutual understanding, and respect for other cultures to contribute to the social integration of migrants and refugees.